aaditya-paul/gpt-wrap/README.md

 - 📤 **Export & Share** - Download your stats as beautiful PNG/JPEG images
 - 🔍 **Single Chat Analysis** - Deep dive into individual conversations
 - 📚 **All Conversations** - Browse and search through your entire chat history
+- 🤖 **AI Summary** - Gemini-powered context summaries for each conversation
+- 🧠 **AI Insights Chat** - Chat with AI about your patterns, mental state, and thought process

 ---